prmr/DesignBook/exercises/e-chapter6.md

 ## Exercise 1

 Consider interface [Show](../solutions-code/chapter6/Show.java) and the two implementing classes [Movie](../solutions-code/chapter6/Movie.java) and [Concert](../solutions-code/chapter6/Concert.java).
 Apply the Composite design pattern to provide support for a kind of show that is a combination of between two and five shows, inclusively.
-Write a client program that creates a show that consists of a concert followed by a double bill (two movies), where the double bill is represented by its own `Show` object.
+Write a client program that creates a show that consists of a concert followed by two movies, where the two movied are, together, represented by a single `Show` object.

 ## Exercise 2